mdenoronha/milestone-project-1/README.md

 * users familiar with the band looking to quickly find specific content they wish to engage with
     * This user group may wish to listen to a specific song from the artist.
 The music page is segmented into albums, so that they do not have to sort through every song the artist has produced.
 The segmented albums are only visible on click from a dropdown, helping to not overload the user with too much content.
-    * Similarily, the videos page offers the opportunity for users to sort through the artist's previous work to find the exact video they are looking for.
+    * Similarly, the videos page offers the opportunity for users to sort through the artist's previous work to find the exact video they are looking for.
 On clicking a video, they appear in a lightbox modal, improving the viewing experience.
     * The videos page promotes the latest video in a separate section, as this is likely to be the most sought after video around its release.
-As a user familar with their work, options to purchase the latest track are clearly visible under the video - with a number of options available depending on the user's preference.
+As a user familiar with their work, options to purchase the latest track are clearly visible under the video - with a number of options available depending on the user's preference.
     * The tour page makes use of a map menu, which when clicked will take a user to the corresponding continent of tour locations.
-This user group may likely be aware of the fact the artist is touring close to thier location.
+This user group may likely be aware of the fact the artist is touring close to their location.
 They may need a quick way of viewing the touring information in their area, rather than looking through all locations.
 The ticket purchasing information is also prominent for each location, as a user viewing this information would likely be wishing to attend the event.

 * users who are aware of the band and do not have an extensive knowledge of their work, but wish to learn more about them
     * The segmented music page doubles as a discography list, providing user's the opportunity to see how many albums the band have, how their music has changed across each album and how they have changed as a band over time.